Red-tailed Black Cockatoos, with Erika Roper – at the DRB Nats

 Level: This will be suitable for anyone who loves wildlife, from scientists to amateurs, and children to elderly adults!
 Bring the whole family – aged 6yrs onwards.

 Donation: All this for only a donation of $3 per person for adult members ($0 for child members), and $5 per adult visitor and $1 per visiting child.
 Includes tea and coffee and home-made cake and biscuits (including gluten free)!
-Please bring the right cash to help us avoid long queues.
+Please bring the right CASH to help us avoid long queues.
 Thanks.
 No EFTPOS is available.

 Door prizes: You could also be the lucky winner of a door prize.
 We make sure there are prizes for both members and visitors.

 Bookings: Bookings are not required.
 Come early to get a seat at the front.
-Doors open at 7pm.